MicrosoftDocs/Console-Docs/docs/console-screen-buffers.md

 `FOREGROUND_BLUE | FOREGROUND_GREEN | FOREGROUND_INTENSITY | BACKGROUND_BLUE`

 If no background constant is specified, the background is black, and if no foreground constant is specified, the text is black.
-For example, the following combination produces black text on a white background, because the foreground flags are unspecified while `RED | GREEN | BLUE` for the background create a white color.
+For example, the following combination produces black text on a white background.
+Red, green, and blue are specified for the background which combines to a white background.
+No flag colors are specified for the foreground so it is black.

 `BACKGROUND_BLUE | BACKGROUND_GREEN | BACKGROUND_RED`